OpenQb/QbTemplateOne/README.md

 # QbTemplateOne
-QbTemplateOne is a app template for Qb for fast prototyping
+QbTemplateOne is an app template for Qb for fast prototyping